 Epidemiological data on hypoparathyroidism are limited given the rarity of hypoparathyroidism, as well as the variability in the severity of the symptoms associated with this disorder.
-Based on our preliminary market research, we believe there may be as many as 65,000 patients with hypoparathyroidism in the U.S. The most common cause of hypoparathyroidism is injury to or removal of the parathyroid glands during neck surgery.
+Based on third-party preliminary market research, we believe the U.S. prevalence of hypoparathyroidism is between 60,000 and 65,000 patients, with cases ranging from mild to severe.
+The most common cause of hypoparathyroidism is injury to or removal of the parathyroid glands during neck surgery.
 The definition of permanent post-surgical hypoparathyroidism is generally accepted to be insufficient parathyroid hormone to maintain normal calcium levels six months after surgery.
 Hypoparathyroidism can also be associated with autoimmune or other disorders or it can be idiopathic in nature.